thei0n/config/README.md

 ## Installation
 It is always a good idea to make a backup of your current config.
-1. Clone this repository. - `git clone https://github.com/thei0n/dotfiles`
+1. Clone this repository. - `git clone https://github.com/thei0n/config`
-2. Change direcotry to this repo. - `cd dotfiles`
+2. Change direcotry to this repo. - `cd config`
 3. Move the zshrc file .zshrc. - `mv zsh/zshrc ~/.zshrc`
 4. Move all the directories to your .config directory. `mv * ~/.config/`